animatedmax/spring-data-geode/src/main/markdown/reference/introduction.md

 - [POJO Mapping](mapping.html) describes persistence mapping for POJOs stored in GemFire using Spring Data.

-- [Spring Data for GemFire Repositories](repositories.html) describes how to create and use Spring Data Repositories to access data stored in GemFire by using basic CRUD and simple query operations.
+- [Spring Data for VMware GemFire Repositories](repositories.html) describes how to create and use Spring Data Repositories to access data stored in GemFire by using basic CRUD and simple query operations.

 - [Annotation Support for Function Execution](function-annotations.html) describes how to create and use GemFire Functions by using annotations to perform distributed computations where the data lives.